-Our Transportation practice is uniquely adept at providing services that fulfill the exacting regulations and requirements of our local, regional, and federal clients.
+Our Transportation team is uniquely adept at providing services that fulfill the exacting regulations and requirements of our local, regional, and federal clients.
 Our engineers look for innovative solutions to today’s infrastructure challenges as we address hydrology and hydraulics, traffic engineering, transportation, and the design of streets, roadways, highways, and toll roads.
 Keeping water, traffic, and people on the move are hallmarks of this knowledgeable and experienced team.

 The Transportation Division involves the planning, design, and construction of transportation facilities.
 We have extensive experience in preparing feasibility studies, preliminary engineering, schematics, and PS&E for freeway, tollway, rural highway, and urban street design.
 We strive to meet the needs of each and every client while maintaining the safe and efficient movement of people and goods throughout the region.